timif2/timif2/README.md

 ### About me

-I have a passion for Data Science, with a strong foundation in mathematics, economics and machine learning.
+My enthusiasm lies within the realm of Data Science, built upon a solid base of mathematics, economics, and machine learning.
 At present, I am studying an MSc. in Statistics and have graduated from studying a BSc. in Economics and Mathematics.
 Personally, I enjoy utilising and leveraging data-driven solutions in order to solve complex problems, and telling stories through data.

 ---